Vegadhardik7/Vegadhardik7/README.md

 ###

-Constantly learning, adpating, and evolving is the only way of make this world a better place.
+Constantly learning, adpating, and evolving is the only way to make this world a better place.

 ~ Everybody can code but only few can develop.